 The important thing to consider with mobile scanners is power and capture.
 The smallest models generally run off batteries which is convenient.
 A portable scanner should also contain an SD card for storing your scans until you can get back to your computer to download if you plan to travel with it.

-Although not listed here, a handheld scanner like the VuPoint Wand scanner is key for scanning books or magazines.
+A handheld wand scanner like the VuPoint Magic Wand is key for scanning books or magazines.
 The feeder type mobile scanners won’t work in those cases but are better suited for standard size documents, receipts and business cards.
 Be sure you think through what you want to scan before choosing the type of portable scanner to buy.

 Handheld vs Sheet fed Portable Scanners